Seaver College Spring 2021 | March 16 Update

 I highly encourage you to continue to utilize all University resources regardless of your current location.
 These include faculty office

-hours, Payson Library, the Student Success Center, the Career Center, OneStop, Academic Advising, the Student Care Team, Office of the Chaplain, Student Health Center, Counseling Center, Intercultural Affairs, and Pepperdine Volunteer Center.
+hours, Payson Library, the Student Success Center, the Career Center, OneStop, Academic Advising, the Student Care Team, Hub for Spiritual Life, Student Health Center, Counseling Center, Intercultural Affairs, and Pepperdine Volunteer Center.
 All of these offices, functions, and support services are open and eager to support

 students regardless of their location.
 I especially encourage you to take advantage